It’s Not Just The Cold You Have To Watch Out For...

 - Fuel your body to stay warm!
 In extremely cold conditions, it’s best to take in your calories steadily over the day.
 Six to eight snacks are better than two heavy meals.

 - Avoid caffeine and alcohol.
 These restrict blood vessels, impeding the body’s ability to heat itself.

 Who Can Help?

 Swift360 has long-standing experience in helping keep outdoor workers warm in the cold winter months.
-To find out about the Personal Protective Equipment we can provide, or to seek advice, please don’t hesitate to contact us today.
+To find out about the Personal Protective Equipment we provide, you can take a look at our core range online.